wilsonte-umich/mdi-suite-template/docs/suite_sharing.md

 **mdi-centric**, depending on whether the tool suite or the MDI is the first installation target.
 Both patterns ultimately use both the MDI and one or more tool suites.

+Importantly, you do not need to do anything specific in this regard - all MDI tool suites implicitly support both suite-centric and mdi-centric installations.
+You might think about adjusting your documentation pages if you prefer one pattern.

 ### Suite-centric installation

 In a suite-centric installation, the user clones and installs a single tool suite.